phiresky/ripgrep-all/README.md

 [![Linux build status](https://api.travis-ci.org/phiresky/ripgrep_all.svg)](https://travis-ci.org/phiresky/ripgrep_all)
 [![Crates.io](https://img.shields.io/crates/v/ripgrep_all.svg)](https://crates.io/crates/ripgrep_all)

-## Future Work

-- I wanted to add a photograph adapter (based on object classification / detection) for fun, based on something .
-It worked with [YOLO](https://pjreddie.com/darknet/yolo/), but something more useful and state-of-the art [like this](https://github.com/aimagelab/show-control-and-tell) proved very hard to integrate.
-- 7z adapter (couldn't find a nice to use Rust library)
-- allow per-adapter configuration options (probably via env (RGA_ADAPTER_CONF=json))
-- there's some more (mostly technical) todos in the code

 ## Examples

 Say you have a large folder of papers or lecture slides, and you can't remember which one of them mentioned `LSTM`s.
 With rga, you can just run this: